-Inside the Kenko Naturest Custom Pillow is a special filler of shredded latex.
+Inside the Kenko Naturest Custom Pillow is a special filler of rolled latex.
 It’s designed so that you subtract or replace filler to achieve the desired degree of firmness — your personal perfect fit.
 The latex is especially resilient, so it resists being compressed flat, unlike a down or foam pillow.
-A head and neck insert provides correct spinal alignment.
-Deep within the Custom Pillow is patent-pending RAM (radial-axis magnetism) Technology, a series of magnets arranged to surround you in a cocoon of magnetism.
+A head and neck support at the bottom of the pillow provides correct spinal alignment.
+Deep within the Custom Pillow is patent-pending DynaFlux magnetic technology, a series of magnets arranged to surround you in a cocoon of magnetism.

 This pillow is completely unique as far as I know.
 It is like a regular pillow because it is stuffed with shredded latex foam and it is like a contoured pillow with the denser foam bar that holds the magnets and supports the neck.
 It is a “custom” pillow because you can unzip the side and remove some of the latex stuffing to make it softer if you like.